ljvmiranda921/ljvmiranda921.github.io/life/_posts/2017-01-17-hello-world.md

 Hello world!

-I'm now transferring my blog from Worpress into Github pages &mdash;the former site will be deleted soon.
+I'm now transferring my blog from Wordpress into Github pages &mdash;the former site will be deleted soon.
 So, if you cannot access [this](https://ljvmiranda.wordpress.com) link anymore, then that means I have already done the deed.
 It seems that I have some pretty popular articles in my